rainleander/nonbinary-resources/README.md

 ## peer reviewed publications

 ## blogs / blog posts / news articles
+* [NonBinaryResource.Tumblr.Com](https://nonbinaryresource.tumblr.com/) "UPDATE: Blog is currently CLOSED!
+A resource for nonbinary people to discuss and learn about identities and experiences."

 ## podcasts / streams / videos
 * [Living as a non-binary in a binary world | Graysen Hall | TEDxUniversityofKent](https://www.youtube.com/watch?v=7pvLDHFCEWk)